favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>❔ Help!
 I got <code>exec /bin/ddns: operation not permitted</code></summary>

-Some Docker installations seem to have trouble with the extra security protection `no-new-privileges`.
-Chances are you cannot run _any_ Docker image (not only this updater) with `no-new-privileges`.
-If that is the case, there is not much this updater can do, and the best known workaround is to remove `security_opt: [no-new-privileges:true]` completely.
-It will be slightly less secure, but better than not running at all.
-If _only_ this updater does not run, please [open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new) so that we can investigate the bug.
+Certain Docker installations may have issues with the `no-new-privileges` security option.
+If you cannot run Docker images with this option (including this updater), removing it might be necessary.
+This will slightly compromise security, but it’s better than not running the updater at all.
+If _only_ this updater is affected, please [report this issue on GitHub](https://github.com/favonia/cloudflare-ddns/issues/new).

 </details>